Table Tennis

 Quality

-Balls have a rating system that uses stars.
+Balls have a rating system that uses stars determined by each manufacturer.
 Ranging from one to three, the best balls and the only balls you should use for most purposes are the three stars.
-These can be purchased in packs of 3 or 12 or in bulk.
-1-star, 2-star and training balls are less durable and break easier.
-Good quality balls last a long time when given the proper treatment.
+These can typically be purchased in packs of 3, 6 or 12 or in bulk.
+1-star and 2-star training balls are less round and less durable.
+Good quality balls last a long time when treated properly.

 Extending the Life of Table Tennis Balls

-To ensure that you get the most out of each ball, make sure to keep it out of: direct sunlight, excess heat, and excess moisture.
+To ensure that you get the most out of each ball, make sure to keep it out of direct sunlight, excess heat, and excess moisture.
 Also be sure to pick up the balls when they fall to the floor, so you and others avoid stepping on them.
-The three-stars should be used for most rally drills and practice games.
+The 3-star balls should be used for most rally drills and practice games.
 For multiple-ball drills, such as serves and smashes, good quality practice balls or 3-star bulk packs can be purchased.

 Color

-The color of balls don't matter much for games and practice, just be sure to use a color that is the most visible given the conditions.
-The legal colors are: white and orange.
+The color of balls doesn't matter much for games and practice, just be sure to use a color that is the most visible given the conditions.
+The legal colors are white and orange but white is the predominant choice in International competitions.

 See Also